saeid93/sponge/README.md

    * See [Overview of Component](https://docs.seldon.io/projects/seldon-core/en/latest/workflow/overview.html#metrics-with-prometheus) for an overview of the Seldon core framework
    * Also see the link to the [shortlisted](docs/guide-seldon.md) parts of the documentation
 * **Testing installation**
+   * Up to this point you should have a complete working installation
+   * To test the endpoints use [test-endpoints](seldon-core-examples/capabilities/test-endpoints/server_example.ipynb)
-   * Up to this point you should have a complete working installation, to test use the following [istio-canary-example-notebook](seldon-core-examples/istio/canary/istio_canary.ipynb) notebook and make sure all the componentes of Seldon core are working. ❗ Make sure to port forward as instructed in the notebook.
+   * To test use the following [istio-canary-example-notebook](seldon-core-examples/capabilities/istio/canary/istio_canary.ipynb) notebook
+   * Make sure all the componentes of Seldon core are working. ❗ Make sure to port forward as instructed in the notebook.
 * **Resources Observibility Tool** [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/)
    * Setup the observibitliy tools for services resource usage monitoring [setup-observibility](docs/setup-prometeus-monitoring.md)
 * **Network observibility Tool** [Istio](https://istio.io/)